amirkarimi/clipipe/cli/README.md

 ## How Does It Work?

 `clipipe` reads data from standard input (stdin) and sends it to the server (also open source) via HTTPS.
 The server responds with a human-readable code, which you can share with others.
-The server stores the data in a Redis database with an expiration time.
+The server stores the data on the server with an expiration time.
 On another machine, you can use `clipipe` to retrieve the data for the given code from the server and output it to standard output (stdout).

 ## Installation